-Jennifer Ison the founder of Jennifer Anne, started her petite brand just over a year ago to solve this very problem.
+Jennifer Ison the founder of Jennifer Anne, started her petite brand in 2017 to solve this very problem.
 At 5’1” tall, Jennifer knows only too well the style challenges facing the smaller woman and has put together some top style tips to help you.

 *Petite does NOT necessarily mean small and skinny – it is a reference to height not weight.
 Petite women come in a whole range of sizes – by petite all we mean is 5’3” and under.

 Proportions are crucial for petite women – in general I recommend following the two-thirds-one-third rule eg trousers should cover two thirds of your frame (ie high-waisted) and shirts cover one-third.
 Define your natural waist with a belt.
 Avoid dresses that come to your mid-calf – either they should fall at the knee (above is fine too or just a touch below) or right to the floor.
 The ancient Greeks loved the aesthetics that came with following this Golden Ratio of thirds – fascinating to see a link between fashion, art, mathematics and architecture!
 As the elegant Coco Chanel herself said “Fashion is Architecture: it is a matter of proportions.”